-Degenerative Disc Disease Specialist
+Degenerative Disc Disease Specialist in Los Angeles

 Some loss of mobility and back pain are standard parts of aging.
 However, chronic pain could be a sign of degenerative disc disease (DDD).
 Millions of people are affected by this condition, and it can dramatically dampen one’s quality of life.
 However, working with a degenerative disc disease specialist can help you regain comfort and mobility.
-At the Global Brain and Spine Institute, Dr. Sarkiss provides expert diagnosis and treatment of DDD with both noninvasive and advanced surgical solutions.
+At the Global Brain and Spine Institute, leading LA spine surgeon Dr. Sarkiss provides expert diagnosis and treatment of DDD with both noninvasive and advanced surgical solutions.

 Common Causes of Degenerative Disc Disease